Critical Response Theory and Playtesting

 In November 2016 Twisted Tree playtested Forest of Sleep for the first time with a series of people over 2 days in London.
 It was in some ways similar to the ‘silent playtesting’ that Ed advocates – forcing yourself (as dev) to silently watch people as they play, not interrupting or helping in any way.
 We did that – but then we followed it up with a new approach which I particularly brought to the team from my background of ‘work-in-progress’ showings in performance.

 I come from a theatre and performance background, and as well as working as a creative producer on Forest of Sleep, I’m also a narrative designer/game designer myself, and an academic who teaches at universities like UAL, UEL and Goldsmiths on creative and critical processes in games, performance, and the arts more generally.
+Proper playtesting is important not only in PC gaming, but also in slot games, such as slot gacor.

 Additionally, I believe playtesting is an essential aspect of the game development process.
 It enables us, the developers, to gather feedback from players to refine elements such as graphics, gameplay mechanics, and overall experience, even for a slot game.